 Photograph of President George H.W.
 Bush and Lech Wałęsa was taken a day before Solidarity leader’s historic speech to the joint session of the United States Congress on November 15, 1989.
 The historic speech delivered on November 15, 1989 by Solidarity leader Lech Wałęsa to the joint session of the United States Congress was broadcast to Poland in a joint…

-Voice of America (VOA) and U.S. public diplomacy failed to take full advantage of President Obama’s meeting Friday with teenage Pakistani campaigner for girls’ education Malala Yousafzai.
+By Ted Lipien Published October 14, 2013 by Digital Journal Washington – Voice of America (VOA) and U.S. public diplomacy failed to take full advantage of President Obama’s meeting Friday with teenage Pakistani campaigner for girls’ education Malala Yousafzai.
 But Radio Free Europe/Radio Liberty (RFE/RL) did a good job.
-Read more: Digital Journal Op-Ed: VOA and U.S. public diplomacy failed on Obama-Malala meeting.
-By Ted Lipien.
-October 14, 2013.
+If web users around the world went to the Voice of America…

 Interweaving of Public Diplomacy and U.S. International Broadcasting A Historical Analysis by Ted Lipien Published in American Diplomacy, December 2011 Summary U.S. policy makers have used traditional diplomacy, public diplomacy and government-sponsored journalism to promote America’s interests and to influence public opinion abroad.
 On the journalistic side, the so-called surrogate radios: Radio Free Europe and Radio Liberty – more independent…